 However, income levels improve with age.
 Millennial independent workers earn an average of $27,500, Gen Xers earn $36,300, and baby boomers $43,600.
 It’s interesting to note that the average baby boomer earns more than the average Gen Xer, despite the fact that the latter works longer hours.

-According to data from 2017, only 10% of US contingent workers are African Americans.
-For people of Asian and Native American origin, these percentages are 7% and 2%, respectively.
+According to the Bureau of Labor Statistics, only 17.1% of US contingent workers are African Americans.
+For people of Asian and Hispanic origin, these percentages are 5.8% and 16.4%, respectively.

-9. More than half of gig workers don’t have access to employer-provided benefits.
+10. More than half of gig workers don’t have access to employer-provided benefits (54%).

 In many instances, when a gig worker has access to benefits, it’s through a spouse or a professional association.
 Just 40% of independent workers have access to employer-sponsored medical insurance, while 25% have dental insurance, 20% have life insurance, and only 5% have access to short-term disability insurance.